The List: #3

 I wasn't a goth, never got arrested, didn't do drugs;

-but, boy was I a treat
+but, boy was I a treat.

 Some of you know that I have quite the attitude.
 Especially when I'm in a bad mood.